thelfer/MFrontGallery/docs/web/install.md

 The following variables can be used to define options passed to domain specific languages:

+- `MFM_BUILD_VALIDATOR`: string variable specifying a validator.
+  Defining this variable is only supported when using a version of `TFEL` greater than `4.2`.
 - `MFM_BUILD_IDENTIFIER`: string variable specifying a build identifier.
   By default, the build identifier exported by `MFront` will be empty.
   Defining this variable is only supported when using a version of